promotedai/promoted-ruby-client/README.md

 `fullInsertion` - for `prepare_for_logging`, this is the current page of `Insertion`s with full `Insertion.properties` filled with the item details.
 For v1 integrations, it is fine to not fill in the full properties.

+## Pagination

+The `prepare_for_logging` call assumes the client has already handled pagination.
+It needs a `Request.paging.offset` to be passed in for the number of items deep that the page is.

 ## Example to run the client

 1. Clone the repo on your local machine